RaviShah1/DCIN-CQG/README.md

 ## Organization

-The `DCIN_CQG` directory is structured to facilitate efficient organization of training, evaluation, visualization, and data processing tasks.
+The `DCIN_CQG` directory is structured to enable efficient organization of training, evaluation, visualization, and data processing tasks.
 The `main` folder contains scripts and subdirectories related to model training, including preprocessing utilities, data augmentation, custom loss functions, and evaluation scripts.
-The `visualizations` folder provides tools for analyzing and interpreting results, with a dedicated script for visualizing outputs and a collection of sample images.
+The `visualizations` folder provides tools for analyzing and interpreting results.
 The `GRIS` and `LRIS` directories contain important scripts for pre-computing elements of the DCIN.

 ```none
 DCIN_CQG